huwenboshi/huwenboshi.github.io/_posts/2017-11-23-tips-for-formatting-gwas-summary-stats.markdown

 Publicly available GWAS summary association statistics data are in all kinds of formats.
 The diversity of data formats is often attributable to the nature of the phenotypes being studied (e.g. case-control trait / quantitative traits) and the software used to perform the analysis.
-However, before anly post-GWAS analyses, one needs to convert data in various formats into the same format.
+However, before any post-GWAS analyses, one needs to convert data in various formats into the same format.
 This page aims to provide some tips, guidelines, and protocols that I find useful for formatting a lot of GWAS summary statistics data to help prevent